Tirtstan/Pathways/README.md

 ## Quick Start

 Pathways uses a `PathwaysManager` singleton to manage and interface with the API.
-It is automatically added to a scene and is configured to `DontDestoryOnLoad`.
+It is automatically added to a scene and is configured to `DontDestroyOnLoad`.
 If you want, you can add an instance of it yourself within a given scene.

+> [!NOTE]
-`PathwaysManager` (during runtime) provides useful debug information and tooling.
+> `PathwaysManager` (during runtime) provides useful debug information and tooling.

 ### Basic Setup